DroneBridge Docs

 If you made a configuration error and want to reset the settings of the ESP32 you can do so using the BOOT Button in the release v2.0 and onwards.

-A short press/click of the boot button will reset the Mode and WiFi settings of the ESP32 to Access Point mode with dronebridge
+• A short press/click of the boot button will reset the Mode and WiFi settings of the ESP32 to Access Point mode with dronebridge as the password.
+That way you can check the configuration.

-A long press (>1.8s) of the boot button will reset all settings back to defaults.
-The WiFi Access Point password is dronebridge
+• A long press (>1.8s) of the boot button will reset all settings back to defaults.
+The WiFi Access Point password is dronebridge.

 MissionPlanner supports TCP, UDP and serial connections to the ESP32.
 To use UDP with the ESP32 in Wi-Fi Client mode you must choose UDPCI as a connection protocol.
 That way you can specify the ESP32's IP and port.
 The ESP32's IP address is displayed in the web interface.